-The tree of heaven (Ailanthus altissima) is also known as the Chinese sumac, copal-tree, stink tree, and varnish tree.
+The tree of heaven (Ailanthus altissima) is also known as the Chinese sumac, copal-tree, stink tree, and varnish tree is a problematic exotic invasive species in Iowa.
 It is often confused with sumac; however the tree of heaven can be distinguished by the foul odor it emits.

 Hardiness: Zones 4 through 8